Traeger Park

-Traeger Park (currently known under naming rights as TIO Traeger Park) is a sports complex located in Alice Springs, Northern Territory, Australia, and is named after Alfred Hermann Traeger.
-The park was officially opened by Anne Catherine Smallwood (née Traeger) Alfred's younger daughter.
-The primary stadium in the complex caters for Australian rules football and cricket and has a capacity of 7200.
+Traeger Park (currently known under naming rights as TIO Traeger Park) is a sports complex located in Alice Springs, Northern Territory, Australia, in the suburb of The Gap.
+Named after Alfred Hermann Traeger, the park was officially opened by Anne Catherine Smallwood (née Traeger), Alfred's younger daughter.
+The primary stadium in the complex caters for Australian rules football and cricket and has a capacity of 7,200.
 The complex also has a small baseball stadium.

 Traeger Park is home to the Central Australian Football League, and also hosts the annual Ngurratjuta Easter Lightning Carnival.

 Sports

 Traeger Park has occasionally staged pre-season matches for the Australian Football League and National Rugby League.
 In 2004, an AFL Regional Challenge match between Collingwood Football Club and Port Adelaide Football Club attracted a sell-out crowd of 10,000.
 In 2006, the West Coast Eagles played the Carlton Football Club in an NAB Cup Regional Challenge match.
 A trial match between the North Queensland Cowboys and the Brisbane Broncos was played at the ground during the warm-up to the 2011 NRL season.